Two-step dynamic obstacle avoidance: Implementation details

 \subsection{Trajectory prediction}

-The input features $\mathbf{X}$ contain information about $h=10$ previous positions of the obstacle $(\vec{p}_{t-9}, \dots, \vec{p}_t)^\top$, from which the neural network should approximate the next position $\vec{p}_{t+1}$.
-We construct the neural network $f_{\theta}$ with an LSTM-layer \citep{hochreiter1997long} of 64 hidden units.
-The output is forwarded through another hidden layer with 64 neurons and ReLU activation to yield output in $\mathbb{R}^2$.
-The training progress of the network is depicted in Figure~\ref{fig:estimator_training} for both defined non-linear obstacle movements.
+The input features $\mathbf{X}$ \rrd{of the supervised learning module} contain information about $h=10$ previous positions of the obstacle $(\vec{p}_{t-9}, \dots, \vec{p}_t)^\top$, from which the neural network should approximate the next position $\vec{p}_{t+1}$. \rdd{However, we emphasize that we build the first differences of $(\vec{p}_{t-9}, \dots, \vec{p}_t)^\top$ before inputting them into the network, as we have empirically found that estimating relative rather than absolute positions is significantly more stable.} We construct the neural network $f_{\theta}$ with an LSTM-layer \citep{hochreiter1997long} of 64 hidden units.
+The output is forwarded through \rdd{two linear layers} with 64 neurons to yield output in $\mathbb{R}^2$. \rdd{To generate training data, we repeatedly sample trajectories according to the obstacle dynamics as given in (\ref{eq:obstacle_traj_non-lin_stoch}) and (\ref{eq:obstacle_traj_sin}) for the stochastic and periodic obstacle movements, respectively.} The training progress of the network is depicted in Figure~\ref{fig:estimator_training} for both defined non-linear obstacle movements.

 After the training is completed, we perform subsequent one-step-ahead forecasts to predict an obstacle's \emph{entire trajectory} for a time horizon $T=100$.
 More precisely, we always take the last ten positions, possibly including predicted ones, to predict the following position iteratively.
 To illustrate the training results, we provide a representative example for a predicted trajectory in Figure \ref{fig:AR1_prediction} for the stochastic obstacle movement and Figure \ref{fig:sinus_prediction} for the periodic movement.
 The blue dots represent the ground truth trajectory, from which only the first ten dots, shown in green, are observed.
 These observations are used to iteratively compute the predicted trajectory, which is shown in orange.
 Since we assume that not all previous positions of an obstacle are observable, we predict past positions as well.
 These past obstacle positions are later used to estimate if the agent already passed and obstacle; see Section \ref{sec:CR_estimation}.
 Since the obstacle trajectories defined in (\ref{eq:obstacle_traj_non-lin_stoch}) and (\ref{eq:obstacle_traj_sin}) are symmetric, we can use the same model to predict past positions.